-Gout is a form of arthritis – a disease which causes pain and swelling in the joints.
-The most common place to get gout is the joint at the base of the big toe, but it also commonly affects fingers, other toes, knees and elbows.
-Gout can cause swollen and lumpy-looking joints, and sudden attacks of severe pain.
+Gout often affects the joint at the base of the big toe, as well as the fingers, other toes, knees and elbows.
+It causes swollen and lumpy-looking joints, and sudden attacks of severe pain.

 Gout occurs when we have too much uric acid in our blood, which can cause small crystals to build up in our joints, resulting in pain, swelling, and difficulty moving the affected joints.
 These uric acid crystals may also deposit under our skin and form raised white lumps called ‘gouty tophi’.

 Globally, gout is becoming increasingly common, likely due to changes in diet around the world over recent years and an ageing population.
 Gout affects nearly 7% of the overall population in the areas where it is most common and approximately 4.1% of the population in Singapore.

 What Causes Gout?

 When our bodies break down purines, a chemical naturally found in our bodies and food, uric acid is produced.
 While this is a normal and natural process, having too much uric acid in our blood can cause crystals to build up in the joints, causing gout.

 Some of the things that make a person more at risk of getting gout cannot be changed – these are known as non-modifiable risk factors.
 Some of the things that make us more at risk of gout can be managed – these are known as modifiable risk factors.

 Food with high purine content, such as meat, seafood, fruit juices and sugar-sweetened drinks, can increase our risk of gout.
 Alcohol consumption, especially beer, can also lead to gout and other health conditions.

 Being overweight increases your risk of gout, even with a relatively healthy diet.
 This is because your body produces more uric acid and your kidneys have a harder time processing and eliminating them.

 Non-Modifiable Risk Factors